SAVE £50 PER PERSON!*

 This morning you'll enjoy the first of two guided tours in search of some of the park's most revered inhabitants; striped hyenas, sambar deer, sloth bears and of course tigers (and maybe even a leopard).
 After lunch there will be another chance to see these and many other incredible creatures at close quarters, on your second guided tour into the park.

-Today you'll travel through Rajasthan to Jaipur, India's pink city, for a two-night stay.
+An optional excursion this morning brings the chance to visit Ranthambhore Fort (please note that on some occasions this excursion may operate on day four).
+We'll then travel through Rajasthan to Jaipur, India's pink city, for a two-night stay.
 Settle into your heritage hotel in downtown Jaipur, and enjoy the on-site facilities, including a cooling outdoor pool.

 Visit Amber, ancient capital of the Rajput Empire, with its magnificent palaces and temples dominated by the stronghold of the Amber Fort.
 Take time to marvel at the royal halls and the splendid views from the ramparts.